stereum-dev/ethereum2-docker-compose/compose-examples/prysm-only/README.md

 Login with username `admin` and password `admin` (Grafana defaults), data source to Prometheus is already established and dashboards installed.

 ### Prysm Web Interface
-Runs on `http://localhost:7500`, a wallet is already created then signup with your web interface password.
+Runs on http://localhost:7500, a wallet is already created then signup with your web interface password.

-If not, use `Imported Wallet` option to import the your keystores & set your web interface password.
+If not, use `Imported Wallet` option to import your keystores & set your web interface password.

 ## FAQ
 ### I keep missing attestations or keep getting warnings/errors about `roughtime`